anodynos/uRequire/readme.md

             var nodeRequire = require('uRequire').makeNodeRequire('views', __dirname);
             module.exports = factory(nodeRequire);
         } else if (typeof define === 'function' && define.amd) {
             define(['require'], factory);
         }
     })(this, function (require) {
         return {the:module};
     });
 ```

+#Notes
+ When running on node, if you're referencing libs outside the package, either via webRootMap or a relative path like ../../somepackage/somelib, make sure you have uRequire installed there.

+#FAQ:
+##Can I mix relative and absolute paths, or will I get into problems ?
+The aim of uRequire is to allow you to use either on both environments.
+Since everything is translated at build time to what actually works so you dont need to care.
+Actually mixing the two is probably a good practice:
+  * When you require a *local* dependency, eg. something closely related to your curent module, you can use the relative notation.
+For instance if you are writing `utils/string/camelCase` and you need `utils/string/replaceAllChars`, then its logical to just use `./replaceAllChars` and its self explanatory.
+  * When you require something more *distant*, you should use the absolute path to show exactly what you mean.
+For instance, `../../../string/replace` reveals little of what you need, where you coming from and whether it is the right path.
+And if you ever refactor it'll be a nightmare to change 'em all.
+Its actually more clear to use `utils/string/replace` in this case.

+Roadmap:
+ v0.1
+    - AMD template rewrite, with ability to change from relative-to-bundle relative and vise versa.
+    - Options to checks existence of external libraries, webRootMap etc.